jbat100/sonosthesia-unity-demo-midi/README.md

 # Scenes

-UI test and monitoring tools which plug into the abstraction layer API are provided by
+UI test and monitoring tools which plug into the abstraction layer API are contained in the [Assets folder](https://github.com/jbat100/sonosthesia-unity-demo-midi/tree/main/MIDIDemo/Assets/UI) of the application itself.

 ## MIDI I/O Scenes

-### RtMIDIInput
+### RtMIDIInput and RtMIDIOutput

+Platform support is limited to Windows, macOS and Linux due to the dependency on [jp.keijiro.rtmidi](https://github.com/keijiro/jp.keijiro.rtmidi)

 <p align="center">
   <img src="https://github.com/jbat100/sonosthesia-unity-demo-midi/assets/1318918/0ba0138f-77af-492f-9f02-ee240a0dcec3" width="75%"/>
 </p>

-Listens to MIDI input port messages on the local machine.
+Listen to MIDI input port messages on the local machine using the `RtMIDIInput` component from [com.sonosthesia.rtmidi](https://github.com/jbat100/sonosthesia-unity-packages/tree/main/packages/com.sonosthesia.rtmidi).

-### RtMIDIOutput

 <p align="center">
   <img src="https://github.com/jbat100/sonosthesia-unity-demo-midi/assets/1318918/f959be4f-2c3c-45cd-9ad5-f1d8d4f6acd6" width="75%"/>
 </p>

-Sends messages to MIDI output port on the local machine.
+Send messages to MIDI output port on the local machine using the `RtMIDIOutput` from [com.sonosthesia.rtmidi](https://github.com/jbat100/sonosthesia-unity-packages/tree/main/packages/com.sonosthesia.rtmidi).

-### TimelineMIDIInput

-Generates MIDI messages from a midi file track using the Unity timeline.

-### MergedTimelineMIDIInput
+### TimelineMIDIInput and MergedTimelineMIDIInput

-Generates MIDI messages from multiple midi file tracks using the Unity timeline.
+Supports all platforms.
+Generate MIDI messages from midi file tracks using the Unity timeline.
+Uses the `TimelineMIDIOutput` Implemented in [com.sonosthesia.timelinemidi](https://github.com/jbat100/sonosthesia-unity-packages/tree/main/packages/com.sonosthesia.timelinemidi).

-### PackRawMIDIInput
+### PackRawMIDIInput and PackRawMIDIOutput

-Connects to a running [sonosthesia-daw-connector](https://github.com/jbat100/sonosthesia-live-connect/tree/main/sonosthesia-daw-connector) to receive MIDI messages from a remote machine.
+Supports all platforms.
+Connect to a running [sonosthesia-daw-connector](https://github.com/jbat100/sonosthesia-live-connect/tree/main/sonosthesia-daw-connector) to send and receive MIDI messages from a remote machine.

-### PackRawMIDIOutput

-Connects to a running [sonosthesia-daw-connector](https://github.com/jbat100/sonosthesia-live-connect/tree/main/sonosthesia-daw-connector) to send MIDI messages to a remote machine.

 ## Channels

+Channels provide a higher level of abstraction to MDI notes and MPE notes by combining different types of messages to create UniRx data streams for each note.
+They are implemented in the [com.sonosthesia.midi](https://github.com/jbat100/sonosthesia-unity-packages/tree/main/packages/com.sonosthesia.midi) package.

 ### MIDI Note Channels